-Water Management and Supply Facilities;

-Waste Management Facilities;
+Engineered Water works, i.e., Water Intake and causeway water control structures (dikes, berms, jetties, channels) and Water crossings (culverts, bridges);

+Engineered Waste disposal facilities i.e., all Treatment Plants, Discharge Diffusers, Waste Rock Storage Facilities, overburden stockpiles, Tailings Impoundment Area, Landfill, Landfarm; and;

-Bulk Fuel Storage Facilities; and
+Bulk Fuel Storage and Containment Facilities

-All-weather roads.

-The Licensee shall use fill material for construction from approved sources that have been demonstrated, by appropriate geochemical analyses, to not produce Acid Rock Drainage, to be Non-Metal Leaching, and to be free of contaminants..
+The Licensee shall use Waste Rock and fill material for Construction only from approved sources that have been demonstrated, by appropriate geochemical analyses, to not produce Acid Rock Drainage, to be Non-Metal Leaching, and free of contaminants.

 The Licensee shall implement preventive and mitigation measures to prevent any chemicals, fuel or Wastes associated with the undertaking from entering any waterbody.

-The Licensee shall locate equipment storage areas on gravel, sand or other durable land, a distance of at least thirty one (31) metres above the ordinary High Water Mark of any water body in order to minimize impacts on surface drainage and water quality.
+The Licensee shall locate equipment storage areas on gravel, sand or other durable land, a distance of at least thirty one (31) metres above the ordinary High Water Mark of any Water body in order to minimize impacts on surface drainage and water quality.

 The Licensee shall conduct construction monitoring, including daily inspections, during periods where construction activities are undertaken.